Machine Learning for Store Delivery Scheduling

 Number of Replenishment Skipped: 0

-Method 1 is simple and can be optimized.
-As expected, we have average storage utilization close to 100% and 0 replenishment days skipped.
+Method 1 is simple and can be optimised.
+As expected, we have average storage utilisation of nearly 100% and no skipped replenishment days.

-The average replenishment quantity graph is also showing us that sales transactions trends are periodic and follow a trend.
+The average replenishment quantity graph is also showing us that sales transaction trends are periodic and follow a trend.

 • Inventory level: target the lowest inventory level ensuring no inventory shortage incidents